RGS-IBG Small Research Grants

 Each year one grant of up to £3,000 will be made available from the 20th International Geographical Congress.
 This fund was established following the 20th International Geographical Congress held in London in 1964.

-The Jasmin Leila Award of £250, will be given as a supplement to one of the projects supported under the Society’s Small Research Grant scheme, or as an independent award.
+The Jasmin Leila Award of £250, and the Rob Potter Award of £1,500, will be given as a supplement to one of the projects supported under the Society’s Small Research Grant scheme, or as an independent award.

 18 January (each year)

 RGS-IBG Small Research Grant Application Form (MSWORD)

 Code of Practice for the Grants Programme (PDF)

 Dr Daniel Schillereff (King's College London).
 'Quantifying long-term natural and anthropogenic phosphorus fluxes using Holocene lake sediment profiles from southwest Norway'

 Dr Matthew Baddock (Loughborough University).
 'Constraining dust emissions from a globally significant dust source'

 Dr Rachel Carr (Newcastle University).
 'Evaluating the interaction between ice loss and surface debris characteristics on Annapurna South Glacier, Nepal'

 Dr Suzanne Beech (Ulster University).
 'Experiencing the International Higher Education Recruitment Fair: The Role of Geography in Selling a UK Higher Education'

 Dr Colin Lorne (University of Manchester).
 'Spatial politics and the English NHS: Examining how global policy mobilties shape local healthcare reform'